-Such is the high significance of practical common sense, and it will not be amiss, I believe, to pause and make certain that we are not misconceiving it.
-For the practical common sense of a group, like all common sense, is an incomplete set of insights that is ever to be completed differently in each concrete situation.
-Its adaptation is too continuous and rapid for it ever to stand fixed in some set of deficitions, postulates, and deductions; even were it outfitted, like David in Saul's armor, with such a logical panoply, it could be validated neither in any abstract realm of relations of things to one another nor in all members of any class of concrete situations.
-As its adaptation is continuous, so its growth is as secret as the germination, the division, the differentiation of cells in seed and shoot and plant.
+Such is the high significance of practical common sense, and it will not be amiss.
+I believe, to pause and make certain that we are not misconceiving it.
+For the practical common sense of a group, like all common sense, is an incomplete set of insights that is ever to be completed in differently in each concrete situation.
+Its adaptation is too continuous and rapid for it ever to stand fixed in some set of definitions, postulates, and deductions; even were it outfitted, like David in Saul's armor, with such a logical panoply, it could be validated neither in any abstract realm members of any class of relations of things to one another nor in any totality of concrete situations.
+As its adaptation is continuous, so its growth is as secret as the germination, the division, the differentiation of cells in seed and shoat and plant.
 Only ideal republics spring in full stature from the mind of man; the civil communities that exist and function know only a story of their origins, only an outline of their development, only an estimate of their present complexion.
+For the practical common sense, operative in a community, does not exist entire in the mind of any one man.
+It is parcelled out among many, to provide each with an understanding of his role and task, to make every cobbler an extert at his last, and no one an expert in another's field.
+So it is that to undereven a static stand the working of \neq social structure, one must inquire from many men in many walks of life and, as best one can, discover the functional unity that organically binds together the endlessly varied pieces of an enormous jig-saw purzle.